PE And Sport Premium

 What improvements has the funding allowed us to make?

 · We have worked collaboratively with the Jack Hunt Cluster Sports Partnership through which we have taken part in a wide selection of festivals : KS1 multi-sports, KS1 football tournament, Quick Sticks Hockey Tournament Level 2 and Level 3, Olympic Torch Legacy Challenge and Festival.
 This support helped us achieve a Bronze Mark for Physical Education.
 As a school, we also had an opportunity to have a Sam Ruddock, a Paralympian, come and speak to our KS2 children to provide an inspirational, role model,

 · Therapeutic Swimming at St. Georges has helped students with identified Special Educational Need develop fine and gross motor skills additional needs, to begin to swim and increase their confidence in water.

 · Health and Well-Being Project: a health and wellbeing resource for schools to use to improve inactivity and support improvement in attainment for Key Stage 2 students.
 Through this scheme, the agility of children has improved immensely and they enjoyed being active.

 · Sports Coaching for staff to help the teachers up-level their skills through in-house training.
 As a result, children are assessed with higher accuracy allowing teachers to ensure PE and sport provisions are tailored to meet individual needs.

-· By the end of 2019, 49% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.
+· By the end of the academic year 2021, 70% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.

 Please see the below reports which include a breakdown of how our funding has been used and how we intend to ensure future sustainability.